 - ½ cup water

-- ¼ cup brown sugar I use dark brown sugar but light is fine if it's all you have
+- ¼ cup brown sugar I use dark brown sugar but light brown sugar is fine if it's all you have

 - 2 teaspoons vanilla extract